apostrophecms/docs/docs/guide/areas-and-widgets/README.md

 ### Passing context options

-Any widget options that the server needs to know about must be included in the area field configuration.
+Most widget options must be included in the area field configuration.
 For example, you can configure the rich text widget to use particular formatting controls.
-The server needs to know those to properly validate user input.
+The server uses these options to properly validate user input.

 ```javascript
 main: {